-In addition to general Poetry and Fiction submissions that speak to our mission (curated by poet Casey Rocheteau), we have added new focused departments, including:
+In addition to General Poetry and Fiction submissions that speak to our mission (curated by poet Casey Rocheteau), we now publish in focused bi-monthly departments, including:

-- Let Me Love Me, curated by poet Fatimah Ashgar & Marlin M. Jenkins (this category is only open to solicited work — Fatimah or Marlin will get in touch with you.)
+- Let Me Love Me, curated by poets Fatimah Ashgar & Marlin M. Jenkins (this category is only open to solicited work — Fatimah or Marlin will get in touch with you.)

-- Mental Health, curated by poet Shira Erlichman
+- Mental Health Poetry, curated by poet Shira Erlichman

 - Queer & Trans work, curated by poet Cameron Awkward-Rich